 BCG Matrix – Subway Marketing Strategy

-Subway’s sandwich and the salad shop Subway provides fresh vegetable and non-veg options around the world.
+Subway’s sandwich and salad shop Subway provides fresh vegetable and non-veg options around the world.

-Subway’s submarine sandwiches and salads served at Subway are the main attractions in the BCG matrix while non-veg menu items and baked products such as doughnuts, muffins aren’t included on the BCG matrix because of the presence of a huge amount of players in the market.
+Subway’s submarine sandwiches and salads served at Subway are the main attractions in the BCG matrix while non-veg menu items and baked products such as doughnuts, and muffins aren’t included in the BCG matrix because of the presence of a huge amount of players in the market.

 Distribution Strategy – Subway Marketing Strategy